borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

 accomplish thanks to `Quicklisp`.
 Check out [this small tip]({% link projects/trivial-gamekit.md %}#installation-and-loading) on how to do that.

+If you use bare REPL (what is provided directly by implementation and not by your editor) and MacOS, unfortunately, REPL might hang after you invoke `#'gamekit:start`.
+This is due to MacOS requirement for running all graphics related code in the main thread.
+Bare REPL is often running in the main thread too.
+Please, use editor's REPL (Emacs+SLIME/SLY, Atom+SLIMA, Vim+SLIMV).

 ### Starting up

 Now, when the system is successfully loaded, let's define a main class that will